-Pat is a co-founder at First Class Learning and helped develop and implement the FCL English Programme.
-As a Modern Languages graduate, she recognises the importance of strong basic grammar and vocabulary skills in mastering language and using it effectively and creatively.
-Following her degree, she qualified as a teacher of English as a Foreign Language - her experience in this field gave her a valuable insight into how students acquire and use language in everyday situations.
+Pat is a co-founder of First Class Learning and helped to design, develop and implement the FCL English Programme.
+As a Modern Languages graduate, she recognises the importance of secure grammar and vocabulary skills in mastering language and using it effectively and creatively.
+Following her degree, she qualified as a Teacher of English as a Foreign Language.
+Her experience in this field gave her a valuable insight into how students acquire and use language in everyday situations.
 Pat has worked for many years as a tutor of English and other languages, as well as gaining extensive experience supporting literacy in mainstream education.

-Chris is a co-founder at First Class Learning and helped develop and implement the FCL Maths Programme.
-He began his teaching career after leaving University when he joined Voluntary Service Overseas (VSO) working in Fiji as a teacher of Science and Mathematics.
-Here he became convinced that secure arithmetical skills are fundamental to success in Maths.
-Chris has over 25 years' experience as a tutor, and ran a highly successful tuition centre for 17 years.
+Chris is a co-founder of First Class Learning and helped design, develop and implement the FCL Maths Programme.
+He began his teaching career after leaving university when he joined Voluntary Service Overseas (VSO) working in Fiji as a Teacher of Science and Mathematics.
+Here, he became convinced that secure arithmetical skills are fundamental to success in Maths.
+Chris has over 25 years of experience as a tutor and ran a highly successful tuition centre for 17 years.

-Celia Stone is a trained teacher of dyslexics and co-author of the Beat Dyslexia Activity Packs.
-She has a wealth of experience and has become a recognised authority in the field of learning.
-Driven by an appreciation of the significance of highly structured multi-sensory teaching as a basic requirement for concept building she was encouraged to develop her successful Addacus programme.
-Celia is Director, Irlen Centre North East and has been a member of our Advisory Board since 2005.
+Celia Stone is a specialist Teacher of Children with Dyslexia with over 35 years of experience.
+She is co-author of the Beat Dyslexia and Beat Dyscalculia programmes.
+Celia has a wealth of experience and has become a recognised authority in the field of special needs education.
+Driven by an appreciation of the significance of highly structured multi-sensory teaching as an essential requirement for concept building, she was encouraged to develop her successful Addacus programme.
+Celia is Director of the Irlen Centre - North East and has been a member of our Advisory Board since 2005.